outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

       - reduced distance between understanding & variance generators

     - post-problem-solving in isolation in the system context, the next gen of problem-solving can involve:
+      - operations on the dimension object, to design dimension combinations for optimal next-gen problem-solving like system design, derivation of laws to generate known systems, & enhanced decision chain prediction
-      - operations on the system object, to design systems having desired problem types to achieve other problem outputs than just known solutions that reduce those problems
+      - operations on the system object, to design systems having desired problem types to achieve other problem outputs than just known solutions reducing those problems
-      - operations on the problem object, to solve many problems at once, across different systems
+      - operations on the problem object, to solve many problems at once, across different systems, to generate a cross-system state
       - operations on the solution object, to create self-destructing solutions, solutions that ensure the prevention of their own disablement, solution that stabilize system objects, etc
-      - operations on concept combinations: designing, fitting & applying protocols, rule types (change, governing, learning rules), solutions, problem-generators, variance-generators as needed to adapt an object set to fit into other object sets better
+      - operations on concept combinations: designing, fitting & applying protocols, rule types (change, governing, learning rules), solutions, problem-generators, variance-generators as needed to adapt an object set to better fit into other object sets

     - this type of analysis is to increase predictive capacity, so the emergent trends many iterations from now can be determined with existing tools